typescript-kr/typescript-kr.github.io/pages/tutorials/React.md

 The same goes [for MobX](https://mobx.js.org/).

 If you want to eject at some point, you may need to know a little bit more about Webpack.
-You can check out our [React & Webpack walkthrough here](./React & Webpack.md).
+You can check out our [React & Webpack walkthrough here](./React%20&%20Webpack.md).

 At some point you might need routing.
-There are several solutons, but [react-router](https://github.com/ReactTraining/react-router) is probably the most popular for Redux projects, and is often used in conjunction with [react-router-redux](https://github.com/reactjs/react-router-redux).
+There are several solutions, but [react-router](https://github.com/ReactTraining/react-router) is probably the most popular for Redux projects, and is often used in conjunction with [react-router-redux](https://github.com/reactjs/react-router-redux).